CarbonLDP/carbonldp-js-sdk/docs/dependencies.md

     Rollup plugin to import Node.js dependencies.
  - [rollup-plugin-replace](https://www.npmjs.com/package/rollup-plugin-replace)<br>
     Rollup plugin to replace strings in the files.<br>
-    Used to insert the `process.env.NODE_ENV` variable.
+    Used to insert the `process.env.NODE_ENV` variable.<br>
+    Also used to insert the current version of the library into the `CarbonLDP` class;
+    but this replacement is used as another plugin instance to be able to configure the delimiters of the replacement which is compatible with the equal behaviour of the `gulp-token-replace` dependency.
  - [rollup-plugin-typescript2](https://github.com/ezolenko/rollup-plugin-typescript2)<br>
     Rollup plugin to compile the source TypeScript files.
  - [rollup-plugin-uglify](https://github.com/TrySound/rollup-plugin-uglify)<br>